 During Term 3, Year 10 students will complete a Senior Education and Training Plan (SET Plan).
 The plan is finalised by the end of Year 10 and is agreed upon between the student, their parents and the College.
 The SET Plan is a clear articulation of current pattern of learning, career aspirations, desired learning pathway and nominated subjects for study throughout Years 11 and 12.
-The principle task of Year 10 is to explore whether students are drawn towards pursuing a mainly University entrance pathway or seek the development of work readiness skills and further training through TAFE (or other RTOs).
+A key aspect of Year 10 is to explore whether students are drawn towards pursuing a mainly University entrance pathway or seek the development of work readiness skills and further training through TAFE (or other RTOs).
 This second pathway can be done in conjunction with a Traineeship.
 This understanding will significantly assist in their SET Plan process.

-This group of Year 10 students will be the fourth cohort to study in the new Senior Syllabuses; which commenced in Year 11, 2019 across all Queensland schools.
-Good routines, encouragement to persist with learning at home and regular targeted practice will support students in becoming more self-reliant and confident in their learning, and more accomplished in meeting the requirements of subject specific assessments.
+This group of Year 10 studets will be the fifth cohort to study in the "new" Senior Syllabuses, which commenced in Year 11, 2019 across all Queensland schools.
+Good routines, encouragement to persist with learning at home and regular targeted practice will support students in becoming more self-reliant and confident in their learning.
 This foundation will be an important preparation strategy for their Year 11 and 12 Senior pattern of study.

 We welcome our young people to this exciting time of their Year 10 education as they seek to acquire worthwhile qualifications and skills that equip them for the future phase of their lives beyond school.
-As partners in your son's or daughter's education, Unity College staff look forward to the ongoing learning journey of preparing dynamic young people with the skills to transform their future world.
+As partners in your student's education, Unity College staff look forward to the ongoing learning journey of preparing dynamic young people with the skills to transform their future world.

-Mr. Sam Anderson Head of School (Middle/Senior Focus)
+Mr. Sam Anderson Head of School (Secondary Phases Focus)